pat-coady/word2vec/index.md

 My primary objective with this project was to learn [TensorFlow](https://www.tensorflow.org/).
 I've previously used [Keras](https://keras.io/) with TensorFlow as its back-end.
 Recently, Keras couldn't easily build a neural net architecture I wanted to try.
 So it was time to learn the TensorFlow API.

 I chose to build a simple word-embedding neural net.
 This seemed a good compromise that was interesting, but not too complex.
-I didn't want to simulataneously debug my neural net and my TensorFlow code.
+I didn't want to simultaneously debug my neural net and my TensorFlow code.

 # Word Vectors